ESPS2

 Limitations & Criticisms

-- Gastrointestinal side effects were significantly more common in all active treatment groups
+- Gastrointestinal side effects were more common in all active treatment groups

-- Bleeding risk increased with active treatments, particularly combination therapy
+- Bleeding risk increased with ASA-containing regimens (particularly combination)

 - Study was not powered to detect differences in mortality endpoints